How to Speed Up Your Website Using the <LINK> Tag

 1. Joe types the website’s humanly recallable address in a browser’s address bar and presses “Enter”.

-2. Once it received that address, the browser asks a DNS server (compliments of ISP) for the IP address of the address given by Joe.
+2. Once it receives that address, the browser asks a DNS server (courtesy of the ISP) for the IP address of the address given by Joe.

 3. The DNS server obliges.